TongZhengHong/CG2111A/README.md

 ## Year 1 Semester 2 finale robot project for CG2111A module using RPLidar and Raspberry Pi.

 Alex is a search and rescue robot designed to aid rescue efforts in the wake of natural disasters.
 Remotely controlled by an external operator, it can navigate through unfamiliar disaster terrains to detect presence of human life.

 In order to achieve this, a RPLidar sensor is mounted on Alex's top deck to map out its surroundings.
 The map will be relayed back to the operator who can reference it to remotely traverse Alex through the disaster terrain.
 Alex also has in-built voice communications via walkie-talkie to communicate with on-site emergency rescuers, further enhancing its search and rescue capabilities.

+For more information, please view our report [here](/report.pdf).

 <div align="center">